 The thing is, I recently moved to a new town where I was starting from scratch.
 Staying busy kept the loneliness bug at bay, for sure.
 When I wasn’t engaged in some project or other, however, my peace of mind deteriorated and in the end I had to admit that keeping loneliness at a distance just doesn’t work.

-Luckily, over the years I’ve learned some tools that helped me explore what was going on.
+Luckily, over the years I’ve learned some tools by living at a meditation retreat center in BC.
+This helped me explore what was going on.
 Here, I share some insights that I hope will help others dealing with loneliness.

 1) Meditation shows us what’s really happening